imanuelcostigan/fmdates/CONTRIBUTING.md

 This will provide you with contribution guidelines.
 You can contribute in two ways:

 1. Raising a bug report or making a feature request in an issue
-2. Suggesting a change by submitting a pull request
+2. Suggesting a change by submitting a pull request.
+Specific suggestions are described below.

 ### Issues